 Chocolate is a superfood and this is not wishful thinking it’s for real.
 The only catch is you gotta use chocolate with over 70% cacao but we can do that and we can make it taste creamy (seriously melt in your mouth!) and decadent by making ginger truffles.

 My last week’s attempt to be sporty ended just one minute later and I sat on the street with a twisted ankle.
-For a couple of days walking or even standing was not a great idea and I have to postpone this year’s cookie-baking-marathon until my food is less swollen.
-But I can get creative in many ways in the kitchen and I managed to make these ginger truffles with my leg on a stool with a soft pillow and hopping around one-legged if I needed to move a bit.
+For the last couple of days walking or even standing was not a great idea and I have to postpone this year’s cookie-baking-marathon until my food is less swollen.
+But I can get creative in many ways in the kitchen and I managed to make these ginger truffles with my leg on a stool on top of a soft pillow and hopping around on the other leg if I needed to move a bit.
 There’s a will, there’s a way!

 These ginger truffles are great as a gift for your host and deserve a special spot on your cookie plate.
-The candied ginger adds a bit of bite and Asian-inspired flavor and you can take it up a notch with sprinkles of sea salt.
+The candied ginger adds a bit of bite in a creamy and spicy combination!
+You can take it up a notch with sprinkles of sea salt.

 - 30 mini paper cupcake liners